EstellaHumanoids/Humanoid-Robot/README.md

 Not familiar with Git?
 Share your ideas or designs via **GitHub Discussions** or community channels or simply email me directly through negin@estellahumanoids.com

 **Versioning:**
-- `current/` → latest design
-- `vX/` → archived versions for major updates
+- `v01/` → Currently we only published 1 version.

-See `/community/CONTRIBUTING.md` for details.
+See `CONTRIBUTING.md` for details.

 ---